bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 ================

-The winning solution [1_] to the SIIM-ISIC 2020 Competition used a variety of techniques that led to their outperformance.
+The winning solution [1_] to the SIIM-ISIC 2020 Competition used a variety of techniques that led to their out performance.
 This section discusses some of those techniques.

 Dataset Creation and Data Preprocessing